captionpoint/captionpoint-plays/PLAID-AS-HELL.md

 ## EMILIE:
 Yeah, I meant it as one
+---

-Anyway I got older, and they were kinda “Well, I guess that’s not going away."
+Anyway I got older, and they were kinda “Well, I guess that’s not going away.”

 ---